What is a curator?

-- manages your assets
+- manages your assets;

-- makes a list of your possessions and debts
+- makes a list of your possessions and debts;

-- protects your property (estate), so that nothing disappears
+- protects your property (estate), so that nothing disappears;

-- sells your possessions to pay off your creditors (liquidation)
+- sells your possessions to pay off your creditors (liquidation);

-- investigates fraud or malconduct
+- investigates fraud or malconduct;

-- manages your administration, cash and supplies
+- manages your administration, cash and supplies;

-- receives and opens all your mail, including emails
+- receives and opens all your mail, including emails;

-- terminates contracts if necessary, such as rental contracts or employment contracts
+- terminates contracts if necessary, such as rental contracts or employment contracts;

-- takes care of payments to creditors
+- takes care of payments to creditors;

 - is able to undo actions that you took prior to the bankruptcy, if it means more creditors can be paid off.
-For instance, if you rushed through a large payment to one creditor, the curator can reclaim the money
+For instance, if you rushed through a large payment to one creditor, the curator can reclaim the money;

-- reports everything he does to the examining magistrate
+- reports everything he does to the examining magistrate.

 The Consignatiekas: if the curator cannot find a creditor

-If the curator was unable to locate a creditor to refund their claim at the time of the bankruptcy, they give the amount in reserve in the so-called 'Consignatiekas'.
-This deposit stores any leftover funds from past bankruptcies for 20 years.
+If the curator was unable to locate a creditor to refund their claim at the time of the bankruptcy, they give the amount in reserve in the so-called Consignatiekas.
+This deposit facility stores any leftover funds from past bankruptcies for 20 years.
 To claim the money, a creditor has to approach the Ministry of Finance and prove their claim.
 They can do so (only in Dutch) on the Rijksoverheid website.